Schedule Tests at the DRO

 - Check the university’s final exam calendar if the date and time are not on your syllabus.

-Scheduling space indicates that both the student and the instructor:
+Scheduling a test indicates that both the student and the instructor:

 - have reviewed and discussed the student’s Accommodation Letter;